-If you can only manage four to five blocks a week, consider splitting the subjects into a two-week plan.
+If you can only manage four to six blocks a week, consider splitting the subjects into a two-week plan.

 You’ll cover half of the subjects in Week 1 with extra CARS and general review.
 The other half of the subjects will be covered in Week 2 with more CARS and more review.